opdavies/oliverdavies.uk/source/speaker-info.md

 ## Bio

-Oliver has been building websites since 2007, specialising in PHP and Drupal since 2008, and more recently exploring new technologies including Symfony and Laravel.
+Oliver has been building websites since 2007, specialising in PHP and Drupal since 2008, and more recently exploring new technologies including Symfony, Silex and Laravel.
 He is a {{ site.author.company.role }} at [{{ site.author.company.name_short }}][0], a Drupal core contributor and module maintainer, and a provisional member of the Drupal Security team.

 In his spare time, Oliver can usually be found attending or organising a user group or conference, or working on freelance or open source projects.